IntelliTect/Coalesce/docs/pages/modeling/loading-and-serialization/includes.rst

     :ref:`CustomDataSources` are more modular and more discoverable than functionality tucked away inside the :csharp:`Include` method.

-Instead of defining separate methods for each loading technique as one does when using :ref:`CustomDataSources`, :csharp:`IIncludable` provides a single method to define all potential ways of loading data.
+Instead of using :ref:`CustomDataSources` and defining separate methods for each loading technique, :csharp:`IIncludable` provides a single method to define all potential ways of loading data.
 It is passed the :ts:`include` string.

     .. code-block:: c#